kiranshashiny/remote_scp_without_password/README.md

 ### On the remote server:

         Create a folder .ssh

-            Set the permissions as shown - or else it wont work
+        Set the permissions as shown - or else it wont work, 'chmod go-rwx .ssh'

         [dpeuser@dpev559 ~]$ ls -ld .ssh/
         drwx------ 2 dpeuser dpeuser 28 Sep 22 05:34 .ssh/

-        Copy this id_rsa.pub from source server above, to  'authorized_keys' file on the remote server.
+        Copy the 'id_rsa.pub' from source server above, to  'authorized_keys' file on the remote server.

         [dpeuser@dpev559 ~]$ vi authorized_keys

+        Set the file perms as shown,or else it wont work.

         [dpeuser@dpev559 .ssh]$ ls -ld authorized_keys
         -rw------- 1 dpeuser dpeuser 416 Sep 22 05:31 authorized_keys

+### Try it out

+    From the source server, scp a file to the remote server

+    scp  testfile  dpeuser@dpev559.innovate.ibm.com: